SecureBlueAcademy/Forensica-Windows/README.md

 ## License

-Forensica-Linux is an open-source, free to use for anyone.
+Forensica-Windows is an open-source, free to use for anyone.

 Happy Forensics!